yanyan-li/Structure-SLAM-PointLine/README.md

 # 1. License

 Structure-SLAM is released under a [GPLv3 license](https://github.com/raulmur/StructureSLAM/blob/master/License-gpl.txt).

-For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](https://github.com/raulmur/StructureSLAM/blob/master/Dependencies.md).
+For a closed-source version of Structure-SLAM for commercial purposes, please contact the us.

 # 2. Prerequisites
-We have tested the library in **Ubuntu 12.04**, **14.04** and **16.04**, but it should be easy to compile in other platforms.
+We have tested the library in **Ubuntu** **16.04**, but it should be easy to compile in other platforms.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.

 ## C++11 or C++0x Compiler
 We use the new thread and chrono functionalities of C++11.